maria-antoniak/storyseeker/README.md

 ## 🔭StorySeeker Codebook

-Our full codebook can be found [here](https://github.com/maria-antoniak/storyseeker/blob/main/codebook.md).
+Our definition of storytelling and our full codebook can be found [here](https://github.com/maria-antoniak/storyseeker/blob/main/codebook.md).

 <br><br>